 How often does your company experience information technology issues that affect performance or productivity in your area (excluding website failures)?

 More often than not, the problem goes beyond what meets the eye.
 A technology issue usually has an underlying cause that could easily have been avoided.

-Over the last two years, we have provided logistics tech support for over 266 businesses and collected data from 10,451 technology support requests received.
+Over the last two years, we have provided warehouse tech support for over 266 businesses and collected data from 10,451 technology support requests received.

-In this article, we’ll highlight the five most common logistics IT problems impacting small- and mid-size supply chain companies.
+In this article, we’ll highlight the five most common warehouse IT problems impacting small- and mid-size companies.

 1. Warehouse Wireless Instability & Handheld Disconnections

 Poor warehouse wireless coverage, network instability, and random handheld disconnections make it to the top of the list.
 Around 87 percent of the companies that we have worked with experienced one of these problems.

 Most Common Causes of Wireless Instability & Handheld Disconnections: